-The incentives of CDHPs are designed to promote heightened sensitivity to cost in people's decisions about their health care.
-Yet the ability of people to make informed decisions is highly dependent on the extent to which they have access to useful information.
+The incentives of CDHPs are designed to promote heightened sensitivity to cost in individual's decisions about their health care.
+Yet the ability to make informed decisions is highly dependent on the extent to which people have access to useful information.

-CDHP enrollees and HDHP enrollees were more likely than traditional plan enrollees to report that they tried to find cost information before getting care (Figure 10).
+The survey asked if participants tried to find the cost of health care services before getting care and found that CDHP enrollees and HDHP enrollees were more likely than traditional plan enrollees to report that they tried to find cost information (Figure 9).
 CDHP enrollees and traditional plan enrollees were equally likely to have found information from various sources.

-HDHP enrollees were less likely than traditional plan enrollees to have found information on the cost of health care services.
-Among individuals who sought cost information, CDHP enrollees were more likely than traditional plan enrollees to have sought cost information for prescription drugs, lab or radiology treatment, and mental health services (Figure 11).
+HDHP enrollees were less likely than traditional plan enrollees to have found information from a health plan's printed materials.
+Otherwise, HDHP and traditional plan enrollees were equally likely to have found information from various sources.